smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-11-historization.md

 ```

 ### Connection
 The connection to the local MS SQL server is specified using JDBC settings and clear text authentication specification.
-In practice, a more secure authentication mode should be selected, e.g. Keycloak or tokens.
+In practice, a more secure authentication mode should be selected, e.g. injection by environment variables.

 ```hocon
 connections {